You're new to RVing, right? If so, how could you know right from wrong?

 3. "You Need Camping Memberships"

 However, I don't recall ever using my Passport America.
-Turned out I was a hardcore boondocker!
+It turned out I was a hardcore boondocker!

-My advice to you is NOT to run out and get any camping memberships right away.
-That is, unless you are 100% sure you will camp in a certain way.
+My advice to you is NOT to run out and get any camping memberships that offer campsite discounts right away.
+That is unless you are 100% sure you will camp in a certain way.

-I started off with a Good Sam membership as well.
-Didn't need it, either.
+I started with a Good Sam membership as well.
+I didn't need it, either.
 The way I camp, well, I just don't use any of the Good Sam benefits.

 Just trying to help you not waste any of your hard-earned money here since you are new to RVing.